cu-mkp/research-teaching-companion/content/resources/student-projects/su22_fld_cunningham_annika_onion-skin-dyeing.md

 ### Second round - 07/12/22 - adding iron and copper
 - Unfortunately, I did not have enough onions to make a new dye bath, so I created a mordant bath for the iron and copper and put the textiles I had already dyed in them
-- I used the ratios from the [DYE AND MORDANT RECIPES](/documents/pdf/rosenkranz_2019_dyes_handout_reconstruction-exchange_dyeing-with-natural-colorants.pdf)  document for ratios
+- I used the ratios from the [Dye and Mordant Calculator](/documents/pdf/activitysheet_mordants-dyes-recipes-calculator.pdf)
 - I had two baths, iron and copper, but four different bundles - iron, iron + alum, copper, copper + alum
 - Pretty straightforward, I just followed the standard mordant bath recipe as described above and put my textiles in